 These supplements may also help reduce risk of developing colorectal cancer:

 Herbs are a way to strengthen and tone the body's systems.
 However, herbs alone should never be used to treat colon cancer, and you should talk to your doctor before taking any herbs if you are being treated for colon cancer.
 Some herbs and supplements can interfere with chemotherapy and other treatments.
-As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Acupuncture is not used as a treatment for cancer itself.
-But evidence suggests it can help reduce cancer-related symptoms (particularly the nausea and vomiting that often accompanies chemotherapy).
+Acupuncture is not used as a treatment for cancer itself, however, research suggests it can help reduce cancer-related symptoms (particularly the nausea and vomiting that often accompanies chemotherapy).
 Studies show that acupuncture may help reduce pain and shortness of breath.
-Acupressure (pressing on rather than needling acupuncture points) may also help in controlling breathlessness.
+Acupressure (pressing on rather than needling acupuncture points) may also help control breathlessness.
 People can learn this technique and use it to treat themselves.

-Some acupuncturists prefer to work with a patient only after conventional medical cancer therapy.
+Some acupuncturists prefer to work with a person only after conventional medical cancer therapy.
 Others will provide acupuncture or herbal therapy during active chemotherapy or radiation.
 Make sure you discuss these treatments with your medical team before proceeding.
-Acupuncturists treat cancer patients based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
+Acupuncturists treat people with cancer based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
 In many cases of cancer-related symptoms, a qi deficiency is usually detected in the spleen or kidney meridians.

 Mind Body Medicine

 Relaxation techniques can help people undergoing surgery.
-One study found that patients who received standard care plus use of guided imagery audiotapes before, during, and after surgery experienced significantly better sleep and less pain following the surgery than patients who received only standard care.
+One study found that people who received standard care plus use of guided imagery audiotapes before, during, and after surgery experienced significantly better sleep and less pain following the surgery than people who received only standard care.

 Prognosis and Complications